How to Remove Vinyl Flooring

 +

-If all of the above seems like way too much work, there’s always the option of renting a power scraper from your local home center.
-There’s a cost attached, but it’d certainly make much quicker work of things.
+If this process seems like way too much work, another option is to rent a power scraper from your local home improvement center, which will make quicker work of things.
 If you opt for the power scraper, be sure to test it first in an inconspicuous area; you will need to adjust its angle so that it removes only the vinyl-and-glue layer, not the underlying subfloor.
 Score the vinyl into 10-inch sections with the utility knife, then turn on the scraper and get busy.